-John and Rachel Fisher prepare the twice-yearly newsletter and their contribution is much appreciated by the trustees and also the supporters who often comment favourably on the content and presentation of the newsletters.
-Printing and mailing is done by John and Rachel Fisher and Joy Rafferty-Smith and her husband Karl.
-Joy's experience and skills as a medical doctor have been useful in informing the discussions of the trustees about health matters related to the work in India.
+John and Rachel Fisher prepare the once or twice-yearly newsletter and their contribution is much appreciated by the trustees and also the supporters who often comment favourably on the content and presentation of the newsletters.
+They also post it out which is not a trivial task.
+They manage the FWT website and help with FWT's FaceBook presence.